Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/7 CS  Lower Level - Asymmetric encryption.md

 - It is the preferred and modern standard for any application requiring high-security data confidentiality with RSA.

+Again: RSA is not used for [[Confidentiality]] but just for Key Exchange, which gives the opportunity to have [[Confidentiality]] with a [[Symmetric Encryption]].

 ---
 # RSA for Non-Repudiation
+THIS IS THE MOST IMPORTANT PART OF THIS COURSE.
+What happens if the adversary let you believe that his public key is the Bob's public key?
+The Adversary wins.
+So how can we be sure about the ownership of the public key?
 ## What is Non-Repudiation?

 **Non-repudiation** is the assurance that someone cannot deny having performed a particular action or having sent a particular message.
 In digital communications, this means providing proof of the origin, authenticity, and integrity of data.